hchulkim/econ-paper-template/README.md

 ## Creating a new article

 You can use this as a template to create your own working paper.
-To do this, run in terminal in the root directory of your project:
+To do this, run in terminal:

 ```
 quarto use template hchulkim/econ-paper-template